Fellowship Job Description

 To read more about current projects in these areas, please visit our Research page.

 The program provides an opportunity for fellows to acquire or refine skills in:

 - bridging the gap between NBR’s research and the U.S. foreign policy processes

 The NBR work experience will help prepare fellows for positions in government through professional development and practical experience.
 One thing will hold true for all alumni of The Bridge Award Program: They will be young leaders capable of making a significant difference in how the United States relates to Asia.
 Their engagement in critical efforts to ensure that policy is well-informed by the best academic research available will shape their contributions as leaders and strengthen their impact in their various fields.

 The annual salary is $35,000.

 To apply, submit the following materials through NBR's employment site (https://nbr.applicantpro.com/jobs/).

 - cover letter stating qualifications for and interest in applying for the fellowship, particular topical and regional research area, and how your background within that area(s) would contribute to NBR and its research agenda

-- contact information of three professional and academic references (provide name, title, affiliation, phone number, and email)
+- contact information of three references (provide name, title, affiliation, phone number, and email)

 - brief writing sample on a topic related to field of study